July 27, 2020 6 min read

 And so, over time, it is easy to see how fast eaters pack in more calories and pack on more pounds.

-And while optimal body weight is one key factor in creating good health, there are other health benefits to slower eating.
+And while optimal body weight is one key factor in creating good health, there are other health benefits for slow-eaters.

 While there are a number of steps you could take, let’s keep it simple with just two steps to start.